davechallis/ocypod/docs/workers.md

 # Writing a worker

-One of the goals of Ocypod is to make writing clients/workers a straightforward process, since all communication takes place using HTTP.
+One of the goals of Ocypod is to make writing clients/workers a straightforward process, since all communication takes place using HTTP/JSON.
-It's also designed to be fairly flexible, to allow for different patterns/workflows.

 The simplest possible worker would generally do the following in a loop: